ada-school/android-recylcer-view/README.md

   ````

 ### Part 2: Dog details View:

-1. Implement an interface that will return wich Dog was clicked from the RecyclerView
+1. Implement an interface that will return which Dog was clicked from the RecyclerView
   ````kotlin
     interface DogBreedClickListener {
        fun onDogBreedClicked(breed: Breed)